Historic Sites and Landmarks In Lehigh Valley

 While these sites form a triple crown for history lovers, the region offers much more for anyone fascinated by glimpses of the challenges, culture, and quirks of colonial and industrial life.

-Experience this National Historic Landmark District, nominated to the UNESCO World Heritage List.
-The multi-national nomination includes historic Moravian church settlements right here in Bethlehem, along with Herrnhut, Germany, and Gracehill, Northern Ireland/United Kingdom.
+Experience the UNESCO World Heritage Site and National Historic Landmark District.
+The trans-national nomination includes historic Moravian church settlements right here in Lehigh Valley, along with Herrnhut, Germany, and Gracehill, Northern Ireland/United Kingdom.